vedrajb/nodejs-electron-ts/electron-ffi/README.md

 The `launch.json` file contains the debug configuration for this project.
 It defines three debug configurations:

 * `Launch App`: launches the electron app from vscode.
-Alternatively, you can run `npm start` in the terminal.
+Alternatively, you can run `npm run client` in the terminal.